sharpsalt/Competitive-Prorgamming/README.md

 # Competitive-Prorgamming
-This repository contains all of the necessary templates.
+This repository contains all of the necessary templates which i uses while solving or tackling questions.